Upton upon Severn: Transport

-Upton used to be served by Upton-on-Severn railway station, on a branch line Tewkesbury and Malvern Railway from Ashchurch to Malvern, with the intermediate stations Tewkesbury, Ripple, Worcestershire, Upton upon Severn and Malvern Wells (Hanley Road).
+Upton was served by Upton-on-Severn railway station, on a branch line Tewkesbury and Malvern Railway from Ashchurch to Malvern, with the intermediate stations Tewkesbury, Ripple, Worcestershire, Upton upon Severn and Malvern Wells (Hanley Road).
 The Upton to Malvern section closed in December 1952 and the rest in August 1961, before the Beeching Axe.

-Bus services 332 and 363 link Upton to Worcester a total of six times per day (Mon-Fri), with four per day on Saturdays.
+Bus services 332 and 363 link Upton to Worcester a total of six times per day (Mon–Fri), with four per day on Saturdays.

 Although the M5 motorway is close by, the nearest motorway junction is Junction 1 of the M50 (which is 2 mi from J8 of the M5).

 Upton Marina is home to Mercia Inshore Search and Rescue.